 The singer’s regular creative sidekick, Killbeatz (who programmed “CCTV”), is a living legend – evidence of his competence as a maker of hit records litters radio locally and across international markets.
 Sarkodie, Kuami Eugene, Ed Sheeran, Fuse ODG, R2Bees, WizKid among other Afrobeats influencers have all benefited from his wizardry.
 Indeed, Killbeatz (born Joseph Addison) is a major player in branding Tema as a melody headquarters.
 He’s also sensei at marrying the party and the temple — his most prominent references would be R2Bees’ “Life” (2012), and his own “Bokoor” (2016); which are tenable to dance as they are apt for spiritual reflection.

-Lyrically, King Promise has always stuck to simplicity, confident in it, is psychological puissance.
+Lyrically, King Promise has always stuck to simplicity, confident in its psychological puissance.
 He has shone there, creating instantaneous sing-alongs that also radiate elegance.
 Simplicity is the ultimate sophistication, pontificates Da Vinci.
 Light-years on, singers like King Promise continue to vindicate him.

 The apogee of “CCTV” — and this is not a comment on Promise’s delivery, which is flawless anyway — may have come from elsewhere though; specifically, how (unsurprisingly) well Mugeez’s hook-making gift comes to play.
 The singer – half of Afrobeats duo, R2Bees, is respected for his genius with the great chorus.
 That flair is displayed on the joint, with the naturalness that is the result of being born with a talent, rather than having to learn it.
 Sarkodie sprays an inspirational guest verse, with the precise wit which has made him an African superstar, to complete the joint.